bcoles/kasld/docs/footprint.md

 # Footprint — what running KASLD looks like

 KASLD is **loud by design**.
-A single run fans out to ~100 short-lived child processes that collectively touch nearly every KASLR-relevant sensitive interface on the host, in seconds.
+A single run fans out to over a hundred short-lived child processes that collectively touch nearly every KASLR-relevant sensitive interface on the host, in seconds.
 It makes no attempt to hide: it runs every applicable component by default and has no stealth mode.

 This document describes that footprint from both sides of the monitored host — for the detection engineer who wants to recognise it, and for the operator who